andres9906/linux-shell-examples/README.txt

 -estausuario

-Basic access to files to read them and get particular information from it using regular expressions.
+Basic access to files to read them and get particular information from them using regular expressions.